joaquintalice/boxmodeltest/README.md

 # boxmodeltest
-Here is my test zone to learn boxmodel css
+Here is my test zone to learn all about flexbox.